Phineapple18/GhostSpectator_NWPluginAPI/README.md

 - Depending on the assigned permissions, Ghosts can:
   * noclip
   * spawn themselves a shooting target and give themselves a firearm - a firearm will be automatically refilled, when emptied
-  * listen to Ghosts, SCP or Spectator chat
+  * listen to SCP and Spectators chats
+  * listen to other Ghosts via RoundSummary chat, if they are not in the Proximity chat or far enough (distance can be set in the config)

-## Required plugins and dependencies (1.0.5):
+## Required plugins and dependencies (1.0.6):
 - [NWAPIPermissionSystem](https://github.com/CedModV2/NWAPIPermissionSystem/releases/tag/0.0.6) by ced777ric - plugin
-- [Harmony 2.2.2.0](https://github.com/pardeike/Harmony/releases/tag/v2.2.2.0) by pardeike - dependency (attached to the release)
+- [Harmony 2.2.2.0](https://github.com/pardeike/Harmony/releases/tag/v2.2.2.0) by pardeike - dependency (attached to previous release)

 ## Config
 |Name|Type|Default value|Description|